srikanthmalla/Traffic_Sign_Classifier/writeup_template.md

 * test set accuracy of 93.58

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+  LeNet architechture was chosen at first without any modifications at first, as it was described in the class and very simple architecture.

 * What were some problems with the initial architecture?
+  It overfits training error 100% and testing goes to around 80% for 100 epochs with learning rate 0.001

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+  Dropout layers were added with keep probability of 0.7, then I get validation accuracy of 94% with just 50 epochs

 * Which parameters were tuned?
-How were they adjusted and why?
+How were they adjusted and why? when I changed learning rate from 0.005 to 0.001 for 100 epochs I got validation accuracy from 94% to 95%.
+Also, my test accuracy increased from 91% to 94%.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+ As observed dropout layers helps in removing overfitting.

 ### Test a Model on New Images